EthyMoney/TsukiBot/common/commands.md

 ## Server Management and Coin Subs
 These commands allow a server owner to create private crypto channels(subs) that only users with the matching role can see.
 Users can check available subs and can join subs that they wish to be in.
 TsukiBot fully automates creation of roles and channels for these subs while also handling the assignment of users to them.
-All of the following commands are used exactly as shown aside from replacing `<coin>` with a valid coin ticker/symbol and replacing `<name>` with the name you would like to give the role.
+All of the following commands are used exactly as shown aside from replacing `<coin>` with a valid coin ticker/symbol.

 + `.tb join <coin>` : &nbsp; Get assigned the sub role and gain access to the corresponding room
 + `.tbleave` : &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Leave all rooms